Lemoncode/github-actions-playground/06-service-containers/readme.md

   * Dockerfile.migrations
   * Dockerfile.test-integration

-This code is not related with our solution, is just there to solve the CI issue.
-Well is not the end of the world, but is thera another way that we can solve this?
+This code is not related with our solution, it is just there to solve the CI issue.
+Well, this is not the end of the world, but is there another way to execute the integration tests without adding these files?
 Let's introduce [Service Containers](https://docs.github.com/en/actions/using-containerized-services/about-service-containers)

 > **About service containers** - Service containers are Docker containers that provide a simple and portable way for you to host services that you might need to test or operate your application in a workflow.
 For example, your workflow might need to run integration tests that require access to a database and memory cache.